Exploring the interplay between star formation efficiency and dust in regulating the UV luminosity of early systems in the JWST and ALMA era: Confronting theory and observations in the first billion years

 \subsection{Redshift evolution of the UV LF and UV luminosity density}

 We start by discussing the redshift evolution of the UV luminosity function shown in Fig. \ref{fig_uvlf}.
 As noted in Sec. \ref{model_freeparameters} above, the star formation efficiency ($f_*$) has been calibrated to match to the UV LF at $\muv \sim -18$ at $z \sim 5-13$.
 This results in a value of $f_*$ that increases with redshift from about 0.14\% at $z \sim 5$ to $\sim 2.3\%$ by $z \sim 13$.
-Essentially, this implies that galaxies of a given {\it intrinsic} luminosity are hosted by lower mass halos with increasing redshift.
-This calibration also yields the dust mass of every galaxy - we then obtain $\alpha(z)$ that is best required to fit the bright end ($\muv \lsim -20$) of the UV LF at $z \sim 5-13$.
-This yields a dust radius that increases from about $0.06 r_{\rm vir}$ at $z \sim 5$ to $0.3 r_{\rm vir}$ at $z \sim 13$.

-Starting with $z \sim 5$ (panel a of Fig. \ref{fig_uvlf}), in the {\it fiducial} model, the intrinsic UV LF increasingly over-predicts the observations at $\muv \lsim -22.5$.
-Including the effects of dust attenuation brings this model in accord with the data, resulting in UV escape fraction values of $\fescuv \sim 83\% ~(69\%)$ for galaxies with intrinsic magnitudes of $\muv \sim -20 ~(-22)$.
-While in principle, the UV light of galaxies with $\muv \lsim -20$ can have a significant contribution from black hole accretion \citep[e.g.][]{ono2018,piana2022, harikane2022}, in the interest of simplicity, we assume all of the UV light to be purely attributed to star formation in this model.
+This implies that galaxies of a given {\it intrinsic} luminosity are hosted by lower mass halos with increasing redshift.
+This calibration also yields the dust mass of every galaxy - we then obtain $\alpha(z)$ (Eqn. \ref{alpha}) that is best required to fit the bright end ($\muv \lsim -20$) of the UV LF at $z \sim 5-13$.
+This results in a dust radius that increases from about $0.06 r_{\rm vir}$ at $z \sim 5$ to $0.3 r_{\rm vir}$ at $z \sim 13$.
+Finally while the UV light of galaxies with $\muv \lsim -20$ can have a significant contribution from black hole accretion \citep[e.g.][]{ono2018,piana2022, harikane2022}, in the interest of simplicity, we assume all of the UV light to be purely attributed to star formation in this work.